 Should you prefer to talk to someone face to face about your compensation claim, particularly in the early stages when the process of making a claim for personal injury compensation can seem a little daunting, or if your injuries are of a severe or sensitive nature, we are more than happy for one of our experienced personal injury team to visit you at home, should you wish.
 Please see our home visits page for more detail.

 Should I see my GP?

 You can make a personal injury compensation claim regardless of whether you have been to see your doctor.
 It will greatly assist your claim though, if there is a written record of your injury at your doctors, hospital or a specialist who has given you treatment for your injuries.

 The prospect of having to go to court and give evidence is enough to deter many people from pursuing a claim.
 You can rest assured that over the vast majority of personal injury claims settle out of court, so it is highly unlikely that you will have to go to court.

 Do I need legal aid for personal injury claims?

 In April 2000 Legal Aid was withdrawn for almost all personal injury claims.
-To give everyone access to justice regardless of their financial circumstances, The Claim Solicitors work on a Conditional Fee Agreement, or no win, no fee basis, with an after-the-event insurance policy to cover all costs associated with bringing your case.
+To give everyone access to justice regardless of their financial circumstances, The Claim Solicitors work on a Conditional Fee Agreement, or no win, no fee basis, meaning that there is no risk to you if you lose your case.